What should you look for in a Quality Management solution?

 If you want to know how well you manage your Quality processes, you need to inoculate the way you do this against subjectivity as much as you can.
 You can’t succeed completely.
 Factory workers, laboratory technicians, engineers and senior management aren’t products or batches that can be scientifically – that is to say, objectively – measured.
 And an opinion that runs counter to yours is not a deviation to be thrown out and re-manufactured.
 Actually, you want to see deviations because a survey that elicits identical replies from people in very different jobs and with very different vantage points is worthless.

 Our Quality Intelligence Maturity Matrix does not pretend to be scientific.
 If there is any statistical method it is our decision to make it as approachable as possible because there’s safety in numbers.
-If everyone in your manufacturing company completes the grid, you are more likely to get the kind of insights that will help you shape and prioritise your next steps in raising Quality Management standards.
+If everyone in your manufacturing company completes the grid, you are more likely to get the kind of insights that will help you shape and prioritize your next steps in raising Quality Management standards.

 Getting results out of results